DevRelMalima/Lisk_product-cart/dev3pack-lisk-product-cart/README.md

 - **ESLint + typescript-eslint:** Linting for JavaScript and TypeScript.
 - **SWC:** Ultra-fast Rust-based compiler.
 - **Vercel:** Hosting platform for deploying the application.

----

-Feel free to reach out if you have any questions or need further assistance! 🚀